DIY: A Guide to Building an Indoor Fort for Kids

 1. Choose the right room

-You want furniture spaced roughly the width of a blanket apart.
-A living room usually has the most anchor points; a bedroom corner is cosier for a quiet den.
-Pick a spot with a soft floor or lay down a rug, and clear a patch of about two metres square so nobody trips on the way in.
+You want furniture spaced roughly the width of a blanket apart, ideally with four or more anchor points — chair backs, sofa arms, table edges, bookshelf tops.
+A living room usually has the most options; a bedroom corner is cosier and more private for a quiet den.
+Pick a spot with a soft floor or lay a rug down before building, and clear a patch of at least two metres square so no one trips on the way in or out.

 2. Gather your materials first